-Bipolar disorder is a psychiatric condition that leads to extreme changes in mood, behaviour and energy levels.
-When left untreated, it can seriously disrupt a person’s life.
-But with effective treatment, many sufferers can cope with the symptoms and live a productive life.
+Bipolar disorder is a psychological condition that involves extreme changes in mood, behavior, and energy levels, leading to severe disruptions in daily life.
+However, with effective treatment, one can cope with its symptoms and live a productive life.

 What Is Bipolar Disorder?